ibm-cloud-docs/satellite/disconnected-use.md

 ## Setting the disconnected usage time
 {: #disconnect-time}

-{{site.data.keyword.satellitelong_notm}} allows locations and {{site.data.keyword.openshiftlong_notm}} clusters to run disconnected from the parent `managed-from` region in {{site.data.keyword.cloud_notm}} for up to 168 hours (7 days).
-This limit is set by the maximum supported value for `accessTokenMaxAgeSeconds` (604800 seconds) in the [OpenShift OAuth server configuration](https://docs.openshift.com/container-platform/latest/authentication/configuring-internal-oauth.html){: external}.
+Locations and clusters can run disconnected from {{site.data.keyword.cloud_notm}} for up to 168 hours (7 days).
+Set the duration by editing `accessTokenMaxAgeSeconds` in the [OpenShift OAuth configuration](https://docs.openshift.com/container-platform/latest/authentication/configuring-internal-oauth.html){: external}.
 {: shortdesc}

 You can modify this setting by changing the `accessTokenMaxAgeSeconds` value for all your OAuth clients.
 The default value for `accessTokenMaxAgeSeconds` parameter is 86400 seconds.